 Unpacking the Census

-Hope in the Cities, in collaboration with the Virginia Center for Inclusive Communities, has begun a public process to educate citizens about the facts of poverty in metropolitan Richmond, Virginia, and to mobilize community support for action.
+Seven years ago, Hope in the Cities, in collaboration with the Virginia Center for Inclusive Communities, began a public process to educate citizens about how resource-restricted communities have been historically shaped within metropolitan Richmond and to mobilize multi-faceted community support for action to change these conditions.

-The Unpacking the Census: The New Realities of Race, Economics, and Jurisdiction is a project conceived, researched and designed by Dr. John V. Moeser, renowned urban planning expert, Senior Fellow at the Bonner Center for Civic Engagement at the University of Richmond, and a member of the Hope in the Cities Council.
-Now a DVD version of his presentation, accompanied by facilitated dialogue, has reached more than 700 people in the region at more than 40 presentations.
-The diverse facilitation teams include people from local faith organizations and advocacy groups as well as educators, small business owners, and government employees.
+Unpacking the Census: The New Realities of Race, Economics, and Jurisdiction is a project conceived, researched and designed by Dr. John V. Moeser, a renowned urban planning expert, Senior Fellow at the Bonner Center for Civic Engagement at the University of Richmond, and a member of the Hope in the Cities Council.
+A DVD version of his presentation, accompanied by facilitated dialogue, has reached more than 700 people in the central region of Virginia through more than 40 presentations.
+A diverse facilitation team has developed to unpack the census publicly and includes members from local faith-based organizations, advocacy groups as well as educators, small business owners, and government employees.

-The project was first announced at a March 2011 VCU forum at which Richmond Mayor Dwight Jones also launched his Anti-Poverty Commission to focus on employment, education, transportation, and health.
+The project was first announced at a Virginia Commonwealth University forum in 2011 during which Richmond Mayor Dwight Jones also launched an Anti-Poverty Commission to develop racial equity strategies in the sectors of employment, education, transportation, and health.

-Now the release of the preliminary report from the Mayor’s Anti-Poverty Commission reveals some of the greatest disparities of income and wealth of any metropolitan region of comparable size.
+The release of the report from the Mayor’s Anti-Poverty Commission reveals some of the greatest disparities of income and wealth of any metropolitan region of comparable size in the U.S.